Brandeis University will be closed beginning December 24, 2025 for the winter break.

-The Office of Academic Affairs and Student Experience looks forward to welcoming you to our diverse, global community at Brandeis International Business School.
-We are pleased you will be joining us and we look forward to working with you as you adjust to the rigors of graduate studies.
+Office of Academic Affairs and Student Experience would like to welcome you to our diverse, global community at the School of Business and Economics.
+We are pleased you will be joining

-Upon your arrival, our in-person Orientation will introduce you to returning students, faculty and staff.
+Upon your arrival, our in-person Orientation will introduce you to a few returning students, faculty and staff.
 These connections will help ease your transition to student life at Brandeis and ensure your success during your graduate studies.

-We look forward to seeing you in August!
+We look forward to seeing you in January!

 Sincerely,